Davidi19/GIS/README.md

 ## About

-This portfolio presents work by **David Sungani**, a GIS Analyst and Land Surveyor based in Lilongwe, Malawi.
+This portfolio presents work by **David Sungani**, a GIS Analyst and Earth Scientist based in Lilongwe, Malawi.
 It includes maps from freelance and academic projects spanning geological mapping, hydrological analysis, remote sensing, and watershed modelling.

 ---